AyFait/Cmc_Scrape_Top10/README.md

 Uses selenium and result is static, for now!

 # Prerequisite:
-I assume you know how to install and setup webdriver, either firefox or chrome. you first need to download webdriver for yor os/browser and then place it in a directory
+I assume you know how to install and setup webdriver, either firefox or chrome. you first need to download webdriver for your os/browser and then place it in a directory

 # Requirements:
 webdriver